gwiam/awt_atoyom/porting_player_control.md

     - rotate y of "player" instead of "orientation"
         - original implementation confusing
         - saves time on implementing scripts like "CameraFollow"
+- recreate HoldAndShoot
+    - setting NoCollision, Shot and Grad layers to unused layers for now

 # Notes